 For many people, living in the “Sunshine State” is a dream come true.
-Florida is the third-most populous state in the US after Texas and California, with a population of approximately 21 million residents.
+Florida is the third-most populous state in the US after Texas and California, with approximately 21 million residents.
 Most people are attracted to the state by the stunning beaches, waterway, and vibrant nightlife.
 Florida has excellent places to live, numerous job opportunities, and world-class facilities.
 Here are some of the ten best places to live in Florida.

 10. St. Petersburg